ChenHanZhang/terraform-provider-alicloud/website/docs/r/havip.html.markdown

 * `resource_group_id` - (Computed,Optional) The ID of the resource group to which the VPC belongs.
 * `tags` - (Optional) The tags of PrefixList.See the following `Block Tags`.
 * `vswitch_id` - (Required,ForceNew) The switch ID to which the HaVip instance belongs

+The following arguments will be discarded.
+Please use new fields as soon as possible:
+* `havip_name` - Field 'havip_name' has been deprecated from provider version 1.203.0.
+New field 'ha_vip_name' instead.

 #### Block Tags